hmqcnoesy/booknotes/VGL Programming.md

 - Packed Decimal:  integer as right-justified (padded) string
 - Date: includes time component with ms precision
 - Interval: ms precision
-- Special: types such as `EMPTY` which is returned from a routine using an empty `RETURN` statement
+- Special: types such as `EMPTY` which is implicitly returned from a routine using an empty `RETURN` statement

 ## Loops